 [Heading deleted in Gazette 12 Aug 2003 p.
 3663.]

 8A.
-Poisons permit (Distribution of samples)
+Poisons permit (distribution of samples)

 (1) This permit shall, subject to the succeeding provisions of this regulation, authorise the holder to procure from any manufacturer or wholesale supplier specified therein and to supply to certain persons, samples of poisons included in Schedule 2, 3 or 4 and the permit shall be in the Form 6B in Appendix A.